The retro solution you’re looking for?

 - Have you thought about using thin clients on the plant floor?

 - Do you have issues with PCs failing on the plant floor?

 - Is your plant moving to virtualization?

-If you answered “Yes” to any of these, Horizon would like to help you in your thin client journey.
+If you answered “Yes” to any of these, Horizon would like to help you on your thin client journey.
 Please contact a Horizon Solutions Specialist for more information.

 Useful link: VersaView 5200 ThinManager Thin Clients

 I’d love to hear what you think about this blog post.
 Let me know in the comments.